Sor Juana Inés de la Cruz by Miguel Cabrera, 1750 (Wikimedia Commons)

 Church authorities cracked down on Sor Juana, not because of her lesbian poetry, but for “La Respuesta,” her classic defense of women’s rights in response to opposition from the clergy.
 Threatened by the Inquisition, Sor Juana was silenced for the final three years of her life.
 At age 46, she died after taking care of her sisters in an outbreak of plague.

 She is not recognized as a saint by the male-dominated church hierarchy that she criticized, but Sor Juana holds a place in the informal communion of saints honored by lesbian, gay, bisexual and transgender people of faith and our allies.
 She is especially revered as a role model by Latina feminists.

-The icon at the top was painted by Colorado artist Lewis Williams of the Secular Franciscan Order (SFO).
+The icon that appears with this post was painted by Colorado artist Lewis Williams of the Secular Franciscan Order (SFO).
 Sor Juana sits between Mexico City’s two volcanoes, the male Popocatépetl and the female Iztaccíhuatl, symbolizing the conflict between men and women that she experienced in trying to get an education.
 She holds a book with a quote from her writings: “The most unforgivable crime is to place people’s stature in doubt.”

-Sor Juana Ines de la Cruz (Qualia Encyclopedia of Gay Folklife)
+Sor Juana Ines de la Cruz at the Legacy Project

 Sor Juana de la Cruz: La monja le encantó la Condesa en la Cidade do México en el siglo 17 (Santos Queer)

 “Sor Juana Inés de la Cruz: Feminist Reconstruction of Biography” (2014) by Theresa A. Yugar with a foreword by Rosemary Radford Ruether

 “Sor Juana Inés de la Cruz: Selected Works” (2015), translated by Edith Grossman with an introduction by Julia Alvarez